yavuztas/yavuztas.github.io/_posts/2019-07-27-continers-inversion-of-control-and-dependency-injection.markdown

 }
 {% endhighlight %}
 Note that we need to depend on abstract types in order to make more *loosely coupled* connections.
-This is also an obvious rule of *Dependency Inversion Principle* which we explained in our [previous post]({{ site.url }}/java/oop/2019/06/22/object-oriented-programming-and-solid-principles.html).
+This is also an obvious rule of *Dependency Inversion Principle* which we explained in our [previous article]({{ site.url }}/java/oop/2019/06/22/object-oriented-programming-and-solid-principles.html).
 Consequently, we can say that DIP is needed to be applied in order to implement an effective *IoC Container*.
 This is why we use an interface called *IUserDao* instead of a concrete *UserDao* type.

 #### Conclusion
-After we mentioned about *containers, inversion of control and dependency injection*, in our [next post]({{ site.url }}/java/spring/2018/07/26/application-context-in-spring.html), we will start with the *ApplicationContext* and explain the basics of *Spring Framework*.
+After we mentioned about *containers, inversion of control and dependency injection*, in our next article, we will start with the *ApplicationContext* and explain the basics of *Spring Framework*.